 Back to main LIS 598 TIS page

-Course Outline on SLIS web site
+Course outline on U of A SLIS web site

-LIS 598: Technology, Information, and Society (IT)
+LIS 598 Technology, Information, and Society [IT]

-Instructor: Dr. Adam Worrall
+COURSE INSTRUCTOR: Dr. Adam Worrall

 Phone: (780) 492-0179

-Measurable Student Learning Outcomes (SLOs):
+Measurable Student Learning Outcomes:

 - After critical readings and lectures in the cognitive, social, technical, historical, cultural, political, and organizational factors shaping the relationships between technology, information, and society, students will demonstrate their understanding through two critical reports on a selection of these factors.